-Two large studies concluded that embryos fresh or frozen options have the same results but different bioethical implications.
+Two large studies have concluded that embryos fresh or frozen options have the same results but different bioethical implications.

 Since the advent of in vitro fertilization (IVF) in 1978, fresh embryos have generally been used in the procedure.
 However, their use has the immediacy with which the clinic must act.
 As a result, in the last decade, the use of frozen human embryos (read HERE) has been implemented.
 In view of this, the question that arises is whether the pregnancy and live birth rates using frozen embryos improve or reduces that of fresh embryos and their destruction.